tonsky/tonsky.github.io/_posts/2014-05-06-unofficial-guide-to-datomic-internals.md

 Each index is conceptually a single unit, but (except Log) is technically split into three parts, with different location and usage pattern:

-1. *History* part contains retractions only (all of them), is durable and kept in storage.
+1. *History* part contains datoms that by now have been changed or deleted, so no longer hold true (both initial assertions and subsequent retractions).
+History is durable and kept in storage.
 2. *Current* part contains latest assertions only, facts that are relevant at the moment index was built.
 If “Mary” gets renamed to “John”, only “John”, as latest true datom, will be included.
 Current part is durable and is kept in the storage too.
 3. *In-memory* part contains both assertions and retractions, is ephemeral and is kept in peers’ and transactor’s memory.